SystemJargon/unifi-usg/unifi-video/README.md

 [Firmware Download](https://github.com/lwsnz/unifi/raw/main/unifi-video/camera_firmware/G3_Flex/uvc.s2l.v4.23.8.bin)

-Note: do not use v4.30 it won't work with Unifi Video for Debian.
+Note: do not use v4.30 it won't work with Unifi Video for Debian. v4.30 is for Unifi Protect.

 ----

-## Install Unifi Video on Debian/Ubuntu
+# Install Unifi Video on Debian/Ubuntu

-Source guide below and original [here](https://gist.github.com/pdrok/0b8f65032892b4e5fdb7c85b8d72cdd6#file-unifi-video-ubuntu-18-04-md)

-## Steps
+## Pre-requisite steps

 log in as root: `sudo su`
 if you don't have MongoDB already installed: